EricDriussi/co-author/README.md

 Conflicts with `--list`.

+Omits the alias prompt.

 ### --message

 Just like git's `-m`: Specify a commit message.

+Omits the message prompt.

 ### --editor

 Just like git's default behavior: Fill in the commit message in a text editor.

-It will look for the `editor` config in your git setup, defaulting to `$EDITOR`, `vim` and `vi` in that order.
+It will look for the `editor` config in your git setup, falling back to `$EDITOR`, `vim` and `vi` in that order.

+Omits the message prompt.

 ### --pre-populate

-Pre-populate either the prompt or the editor with the last commit message (not considering possible co-authors).
+Pre-populate either the prompt or the editor with the last commit message (does not consider co-authors as a part of the last commit message).

-If you use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) or other standards you might want the same general format, just with a different type.
+If you use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) or other standards you might want the same general format, just with a different type or description.

 Conflicts with `--message`.